raagbtitl/omics-crispr/cnv_crispr_intro.md

 When there are numerous copies of the target sequence, the nuclease cannot differentiate between which is the right and wrong sequence to cut and therefore causes excess DNA cutting.
 We call this "off target effects" which means nuclease activity in multiple locations and there is a loss in specificity of the CRISPR cut.
 By identifying where these problematic regions in the genome exist, we can target around that region and therefore sidestep cutting errors.

 ## Sample Dataset
 We have provided a **Knock-out CRISPR dataset** (`data/crispr_guide_data.tsv`) from [Shalem et al. 2014](http://www.ncbi.nlm.nih.gov/pubmed/24336571).
 This is a pooled CRISPR library targeting essential genes.
-CRISPR-Cas9 induced gene disruption will result in cell death/ growth arrest for essential genes, and this will be reflected by a relative decrease in NGS read count.
+CRISPR-Cas9 induced gene disruption will result in cell death/ growth arrest genes essential to cell viability, and this will be reflected by a relative decrease in NGS read count.

-The reads have been counted, and normalised, and the data has been processed into a .tsv format showing  for each guide RNA the 20bp spacer sequence (excluding the PAM sequence), the target gene, and experimental readouts at various timepoints:
+The reads have been counted, and normalised, and the data has been processed into .tsv format showing for each guide RNA the 20bp spacer sequence (excluding the PAM sequence), the target gene, and experimental readouts at various timepoints:
- - **plasmid** represents the baseline counts, prior to CRISPR 2 replicates each for:
+ - **plasmid** represents the baseline counts, prior to CRISPR

+2 replicates each for post-CRISPR timepoints:
  - **D7** read counts taken 7 days after drug selection for viral integration of CRISPR construct
  - **D14** read counts taken 14 days after drug selection for viral integration of CRISPR construct

 Cell-line specific **CNV/ genotype** information:
     You may use any dataset you deem appropriate to obtain CNV (and genotype) information specific to A375 cells.
 You will be expected to justify your choice of data source.

 ## Prior Art

+To add additional flavour to this task, **CRISPR guides are not all created equal**.
+Guides have various intrinsic and extrinsic factors that affect their on-target activity at the intended site and specificity (off-target activity).
+It is an active interest of Desktop Genetics, and the CRISPR community as a whole to understand guide characteristics that allow accurate prediction of activity.
+Although analyses of these factors is outside the scope of this homework assignment, it is important to bear them in mind.